jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/panels/README.md

-# Visual Studio Code Panels
+# Jupyter Panels

-The `vscode-panels` component is a web component implementation of a [tab](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Tab_Role).
+The `jp-panels` component is a web component implementation of a [tab](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Tab_Role).
 The component is created using three components that work together to interchangably display different content:

-- `<vscode-panels>`: The top level container element.
+- `<jp-panels>`: The top level container element.
-- `<vscode-panel-tab>`: Renders the panel tab that will be associated with a panel view.
+- `<jp-panel-tab>`: Renders the panel tab that will be associated with a panel view.
-- `<vscode-panel-view>`: The container element that will hold content associated with a given tab.
+- `<jp-panel-view>`: The container element that will hold content associated with a given tab.

 ## Panels Attributes